leylamemiguven/twitter-sentiment-analysis/README.md

 ![Example 3 --> Negative ]![image4](https://github.com/user-attachments/assets/216032ea-7580-4eae-a85d-34a3f2156b1c)

-Here the phrase "bok gibi olmuş bir daha olmasın" translates to "This is so bad like shit, please don't let it happen again".
+Here the phrase "bok gibi olmuş bir daha olmasın" translates to "This is so bad like s*it, please don't let it happen again".
 As this is a negative sentiment, it is classified as negative.